albanie/mcnFasterRCNN/README.md

 | py-caffe      |     69.7 mAP    |
 | matconvnet    |     69.3 mAP    |

-For a fair comparison, the matconvnet model above is trained without "SSD-style" data augmentation (and uses only the flip augmentation used in the py-caffe implementation).
+For a fair comparison, the matconvnet model above is trained without "SSD-style" data augmentation (discussed in more detail below) and uses only the flip augmentation used in the py-caffe implementation.
 This can be switched on to improve beyond the orginal baseline.

 The Faster R-CNN pipeline makes heavy use of non-maximum suppression during training and inference.
 As a result, the runtime of the detector is significantly affected by the efficiency of the NMS function.
 A GPU version of non-maximum suppression can be found [here](https://github.com/albanie/mcnNMS), which can be compiled and added to your MATLAB path.
 Approximate benchmarks (they do not currently include the decoding of the raw predictions) of the code are given below on a Tesla M40 with a single item batch size: